aitkazbi/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 7-Move the file betty from /tmp/ to /tmp/my\_first\_directory.
 - 8-Remove betty file.
 - 9-Delete the directory my\_first\_directory that is in the /tmp directory.
+- 10-a script that changes the working directory to the previous one.